iMuhammadMustafa/Structor.Net/README.md

 	The above ensures that in the Release configuration all the files named *.Tests.cs are excluded from compilation, and also that the required unit testing package references are removed.

 ### Database
-Each Module will interact with the database using the Entity Framework DBContext either the main application context or a seperate context for that Feature
+Each Module will interact with the database using the Entity Framework's DBContext either the main application context or a seperate context for that Feature